Southern Cross Station

 This project involved the total redevelopment of the former Spencer Street Railway Station and surrounding precinct.
-The design responds to the functional, operational and logistical needs of the station but also links Melbourne’s central city grid with the then rapidly expanding Docklands precinct.
+Designed in collaboration with Grimshaw Architects, it responds to the functional, operational and logistical needs of the station but also links Melbourne’s central city grid with the then rapidly expanding Docklands precinct.

 The undulating roof not only captures the imagination - the peak of each roof vault is designed with integrated louvres to promote natural ventilation of exhaust fumes and airborne particulates.